 Height x Width: standard up to ~4.5 m x 1.0 m (up to 6.5 m x 1.0 m with Heavy / Massive Kits).
 Base point: ~0.5 - 1.2 m above the ground.
 Depending on plant type, keep the vertical wire ropes closer together: ~15 -30 (35) cm; with climbing roses also up to 50 cm.

-Variations: System 5020, when mounted in a standing rectangle, is an inexpensive alternative with one less horizontal cable.
-With more rope and mounts, etc. the basic form 4030 is expandable as desired; then inter-supports (mounts) with max.
-1.5 m (2.2 m) space between them and/or short wire rope "bridges" must be set.
+Variations: System 5020, when mounted as a standing rectangle, is an inexpensive alternative with one less horizontal cable.
+With additional cable and mounts, the basic form 4030 can be enlarged as desired; in this case, provide an anchor or rung every 1.5 m (2.2 m).
 If the system is set very wide, the two cross clamps may have to be replaced by wall mounts.
-In public areas, some people consider climbing these ladder-like systems.
+In public areas, the ladder-like nature of the trellis can be tempting for some to climb.
 If this is a concern in your situation, the lower horizontal rope, as it is not essential, can be left off.
 Similarly, slack cross ropes can be inserted (e.g. for clematis) analogous to system 5050.
 Of course, the system can also be installed horizontally-- similar to 8010.

 Installation: as shown in the diagrams.
-Refer also to the assembly tips above (click on a kit for details).
+Refer also to the mounting tips in chart above (click on a kit for details).